haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/responsive-web-design/rwd-breakpoints.md

 <h2>What's in this topic</h2>

 Breakpoints are used in stylesheets to set up the screen width at which the design changes, for example from the mobile to the desktop version.
 Themes provided with Magento implement a list of [default breakpoints]({{ page.baseurl }}/frontend-dev-guide/responsive-web-design/rwd_css.html#fedg_rwd_css_break).
-This topic describes how to add a custom breakpoint in your {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+This topic describes how to add a custom breakpoint in your {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.

 ## Overview
 To add a custom breakpoint in your theme, you need to do the following: